Julian-Sommer/chen-dai-2025-lightcurve-model/README.md

     --t_max 1e7 \
     --time_bins 5000
 ```
-## Physical Parameter Insights

-- **vkick:** The lowest `vkick` value always returns the strongest signature in the lightcurve, because the jet luminosity $L_j$ directly scales with the Bondi accretion rate, which increases as `vkick` decreases.
-- **SMBH mass:** The smaller the SMBH mass, the stronger the transient–AGN contrast.
-However, this also results in a lower overall magnitude in redder bands and causes shorter transient emission durations.

 > **Note:** A single value search only makes sense if *either* `vkick` *or* `radial_distance` is a single value, not both.
 If both are single values, only one model will be run and the grid search logic is not used.
 This will run a single model for the specified parameters.

-**Output:**
+**Outputs:**
 - Prints the top 3 parameter combinations with the strongest transient–AGN contrast in the bluest band.
 - For each, prints the CSV file path and associated plot paths.
 - All output files are organized in parameter-specific subdirectories under `data/multiband_lc/` and `plots/`.
 - A log file `find_best_lc.log` is generated, containing verbose output from each simulation.
 If you want to check detailed progress or debug issues, refer to this log file.

+## Physical Parameter Insights

+- **vkick:** The lowest `vkick` value always returns the strongest signature in the lightcurve, because the jet luminosity $L_j$ directly scales with the Bondi accretion rate, which increases as `vkick` decreases.
+- **SMBH mass:** The smaller the SMBH mass, the stronger the transient–AGN contrast.
+However, this also results in a lower overall magnitude in redder bands and causes shorter transient emission durations.

 ## Data Storage Structure